akshayrajput12/sweetsshop/README.md

 4. **Network Issues**:
    - Implement retry logic for transient network failures
    - Add timeout handling for slow API responses

+5. **401 Unauthorized Errors**:
+   - Ensure the `DELHIVERY_API_KEY` environment variable is correctly set in your Supabase project
+   - Verify your API key has the correct permissions
+   - Check that the Authorization header in client requests uses `Bearer` with your Supabase anon key
+   - Check that the Authorization header in the proxy function uses `Token` with your Delhivery API key

 ## Support